Glimwp/glim-woocommerce/README.md

 ## Contributing

-We welcome contributions from the community to enhance the WCA: WooCommerce.
+We welcome contributions from the community to enhance the GLIM: WooCommerce.
 To contribute, follow these steps:

 1. Fork the repository on GitHub.
 2. Create a new branch from the `development` branch.